emkhv/FAANG_around/google_1_hard.md

 # Solving Google Interview Question: Finding Median Searches
-You can find the problem following the [link](https://datalemur.com/questions/median-search-freq).
+You can find the problem by following the [link](https://datalemur.com/questions/median-search-freq).

 ## Problem Description

 Google's marketing team is making a Superbowl commercial and needs a simple statistic to put on their TV ad: the median number of searches a person made last year.

-However, at Google scale, querying the 2 trillion searches is too costly.
+However, at Google's scale, querying the 2 trillion searches is too costly.
 Luckily, you have access to the summary table which tells you the number of searches made last year and how many Google users fall into that bucket.

 Write a query to report the median of searches made by a user.
 Round the median to one decimal point.